Gladstone Park’s “M” Streets

 After two decades of confusion, itinerant Urban Planner Edward P. Brennan stepped in with the proposal for a uniform numbering and naming scheme that, in sensible Midwestern fashion, registered both road direction and distance.
 Part of the 1909 Plan of Chicago, the initiative is variously known as “the Burnham and Brennan Plan” or just “the Burnham Plan” for Edward P. Burnham’s more prominent contributions to it.
 The idea was to simplify the hodgepodge of identical and conflicting street names and house numbers, as well as to set up a process for giving names to new roads.
 What made the plan unique was its alphabetical road naming scheme for north/south streets starting with “A” at Lake Michigan and traveling west with successive letters.

-First, since the neighborhood is in the Far Northwest section of the city, all streets in the area were set up with either a “north” or “west” designation.
+Because the Gladstone Park community is in the Far Northwest section of the city, all streets in the area are set up with either a “north” or “west” designation.
 While people in newly-annexed towns may have groused about having to add a directional component to streets they once knew more simply as one word, they benefitted by the scheme that ordered the grid system in a very predictable way.
 Still, old ways had a hard time of dying and city dwellers still routinely drop the the directional prefix when interacting with others where they live, as in “Oh, I like the pizzeria at Milwaukee and Ardmore” not “the pizzeria at N(orth) Milwaukee and W(est) Ardmore.”
 The assumption is that your neighbors know exactly what you mean without having to bother with more formal designations.

 Meanwhile, all north-south roads in Chicago had by the 1830s been designated with the “Avenue” suffix by surveyor James Thompson, according to the 1997 The Chicago Tribune article The Long and Winding Road by Mary Breslin.
 Thus, the great majority of roadways Gladstonians live and shop on are Avenues, not Streets, Lanes, or Drives.
 The only two exceptions to the north-south Avenue rule in Gladstone Park are N. Indian Road and N. Northwest Highway.

-Even more so than its directional prefixes, Chicagoans tend to leave suffixes off when referring to their roadways.
-With “avenue” the default for so many of their streets, even some major corporations downtown will leave the suffix entirely off their letterheads, even if it’s not the fully-accepted (legal) USPS address.
+Even more so than its directional prefixes, Chicagoans tend to leave suffixes off when conversing about their roadways.
+Gladstone Parkers will say, “I live on Mulligan (or Miltimore or Meade) without any of the unnecessary suffixes. or With “avenue” as the default for so many of their streets, even some major corporations downtown will leave the suffix entirely off their letterheads, even if it’s not the fully-accepted (legal) USPS address.
 Fortunately, local postal workers have learned to handle it.
-Because there is no confusion about this local custom, this website leaves suffixes off “avenue” designations unless they appear to be necessary.
+When there is no confusion about which roadway this website is referring to, it also leaves suffixes off designations as per local custom.
+However, when dealing with official agencies such as the Cook County Tax Office or Chicago’s 3-1-1 system, residents are prompted to put both the road name prefix (North, South, East, West) and its suffix (Avenue, Road, Highway, Lane, etc.) if they want it to function.

 GLADSTONE PARK’S NORTH-SOUTH ROADS